nh-server/switch-guide/docs/extras/theming.md

 # Theming

-You can create unique styles and layouts for you Switch Home Menu.
-Learn how to do so below.
+You can create unique styles and layouts for your Switch Home Menu.

 &nbsp;